Skip to main content

 Waiving a Right to Appeal

-Basically courts want to safeguard against a "buyer’s remorse" situation where the defendant knowingly and voluntarily enters into a plea deal, but later decides that they want to gamble and go to trial instead.
-Absent any other facts or circumstances, a defendant won't be able to appeal the sentence or withdraw a plea simply because they changed their mind later.
+Courts want to safeguard against a "buyer's remorse" situation, in which the defendant knowingly and voluntarily enters into a plea deal but later decides they want to gamble and go to trial instead.
+Absent any other facts or circumstances, a defendant won't be able to appeal the sentence or withdraw a plea simply because they change their mind later.

 Ineffective Assistance of Counsel